Your Email Marketing

 Getting up to speed with Now

-There are four major email techniques marketers currently use that are widely known to be successful:
+There are four major email marketing techniques marketers currently use that are widely known to be successful:

 - Responsive design

-Chances are, you’re probably using one of these.
+Chances are, you’re probably using one of these email marketing techniques.
 If you’ve ever used an email template, it was most likely to help structure your information in a way that makes your content visually appealing and easily digestible on both desktop and mobile.
 You may have even used personalization tokens – a little trigger that lets your email bots know to [INSERT NAME HERE].

 The most underused techniques for financial advisors are segmentation and automation, and those happen to be the ones that you may find most useful.